neurostuff/compose-docs/docs/guide/Project/Curation.md

 List of fMRI tasks performed by the subjects inside the scanner and their metadata.
 If the study did not include fMRI tasks, this field will be empty.

+##### fMRITasks.TaskName

+Name of the task, e.g., 'Stroop Task' or 'Go/No-Go Task'.

+##### fMRITasks.Domain

+The domain of the task, e.g., "Perception", "Attention", "Emotion" etc.

+##### fMRITasks.Concepts

+List of mental concepts associated with the task, such as cognitive processes or representations it engages.
+Examples include "working memory", "response", "inhibition", 'visual perception".
+The underlying mental constructs measured or manipulated by the task.

+##### fMRITasks.Conditions

+Conditions of task performed by the subjects.

+##### fMRITasks.TaskMetrics

+Key metrics or outcomes measured during the task, e.g., "response time", "accuracy", and "fMRI BOLD signal".

+##### fMRITasks.TaskDescription

+Description of the key features of the task, such as its purpose or what it measures.

+##### fMRITasks.DesignDetails

+A detailed description of the task design including information on the number of conditions, the number of trials per condition, the length of trials, and the length of inter-trial intervals.

 ##### fMRITasks.RestingState

 Whether this task wa a resting state task or not